 - Shape-Shifting - The Martian Manhunter has vast shape shifting abilities that stem from complete control of his molecular structure.
 He is able to take on any shape he pleases, often taking the human guise of Detective John Jones.
+It has been revealed in the older comics, that he takes the powers and weaknesses of whoever he turns into.
 He can form shapes of objects or organisms alive, extinct, or imagined, and he has often shown to grow an extra pair of arms to supplement his fighting abilities and his strength.
 He can become as stiff and unmovable or as flexible and malleable as he pleases.
 He can also alter his size or the size and length of his limbs.
 During his fight with Antares, J'onn grew to the size of building.
 When increasing his size, J'onn often borrows mass from matter around him and incorporates it in his body, expelling it when he returns to his normal size.
 The Manhunter has even shown to use his shape shifting powers offensively during his fight with Ultraman.
 He has elongated parts of himself into bladed weapons during combat.
 His density is also variable and changes as he wills it.
 He can use this ability to become intangible and move through objects or allow attacks to fly by harmlessly through him or to become extremely dense to add more mass to his blows and increase his invulnerability.
 J'onn's control over his own molecular structure also allow him to adapt his visibility, granting him the ability to become invisible at will.
 His shape shifting abilities extend beyond even that allowing himself to change his chemical composition.
 He was able to turn his skin into a thick exoskeleton of human bone in order to shield him from a corrosive that would normally disintegrate his Martian physiology.

 - Intangibility - By greatly lowering the density of his own mass, Marian Manhunter is able to become intangible.
 He has used this power often during combat to protect himself from his enemy's attacks and to pass through walls and other structures to travel.
 Another use of this power is phasing opponents into solid objects, as J'onn as Fernus was able to do to Superman.